Ponta Grossa: Religion

 As the main colonizers were Iberians and descendants of other regions of Brazil during the first settlements and emergence of farms, the main religion is the Roman Catholic Church.
 In turn it reflects even in the mode of establishment of the city (settlement linked to the location of the parish and patrons of Catholicism).
 And it interrelated with the history of the "Princess of the Fields", as the Santa Barbara Chapel founded by Spanish Jesuits is the oldest of the Campos Gerais, founded in the eighteenth century.
 Even the decree was in devotion to St. Anne.
 Known as the grandmother of Jesus in the Catholic tradition the same is the patroness of Ponta Grossa and by the strong influence of religion on 26 July is municipal holiday.
 The construction of the chapel was in 1823 in a former shelter of tropeiros that marks the beginning of the village.
 Other buildings that are also part of the religious patrimony are the Immaculate Conception Church ("the little church of Uvaranas") and the Sacred Heart of Jesus Church ("the church of the Poles").
 Religious festivals take place annually as Feast of the Divine Holy Spirit and of the Lady Saint Anne.
 The city houses the Resurrection Monastery and a monument dedicated to the bible.
-On 16 December 1929 the Diocese of Ponta Grossa was created, Cardinal Henrique Gasparri took on in 23 February 1930.
+On 16 December 1929 the Diocese of Ponta Grossa was created.
+Cardinal Henrique Gasparri took possession of the diocese on 23 February 1930.
 Bishop Antônio Mazzarotto built spaces that provided for the formation of religious as seminaries and congregations of religious sisters.
 Since 5 September 2003, bishop Sergio Arthur Braschi is the bishop of the Diocese of Ponta Grossa.